-How often are you online, monitoring your company’s Facebook page, Twitter account, Yelp page and Google search result?
+How often are you online, monitoring your company’s Facebook page, Twitter account, and Google search results?
 Chances are, you aren’t providing around-the-clock curation.
 After all, you need to do other things like eating, sleeping, making products and balancing the books.
 You can’t handle everything alone.
 You need a little help in order to do the job right.

 That’s where your fans customers in.
 Those people that love your company and your brand might stumble across reputation problems long before you do.
 They might jump right into the fray to protect you, too, and their help could be invaluable in the early stages of an attack.

 But what happens when you’re aware of the issue, too?
 How much should you moderate that free help?

 It’s a sticky situation, and every company is likely to handle the issue just a little bit differently.
 But there are a few things to watch for, including a few things to correct, so you can ensure that your helpers really are helping you during a reputation attack.

 1. Insist on Politeness